avolens/kubefuzz/docs/docs/tipps.md

 # Tipps

-To make fuzzing more effective there are some things youmight want to be careful about.
+To make fuzzing more effective there are some things you might want to be careful about.

 ## Admission Controller Messages